Menashe Zalka

-Menashe Zalka (מנשה זלקה; born 1 July 1990) is an Israeli footballer who plays as a midfielder for Hapoel Hadera.
+Menashe Zalka (מנשה זלקה; born 1 July 1990) is an Israeli footballer who plays as a midfielder for and captains Liga Leumit club Hapoel Hadera.

 Club career

 Zalka started his career with Hapoel Hadera in 2012, before signing for F.C.
 Giv'at Olga in 2013.
 Subsequently, he signed for Maccabi Daliyat al-Karmel in 2014.
 The same year, he returned to F.C.
 Giv'at Olga.

 One year later, he signed for Maccabi Tzur Shalom.
 Following his stint there, he returned to Hapoel Hadera in 2016 and has captained the club.
 Altogether, he has played over 100 games in the Israeli Premier League.

 International career

 Zalka is eligible to represent Ethiopia internationally, having been born in the country.
 Despite receiving interest from the Ethiopian Football Federation, he has not been called up to the Ethiopia national football team.